 - Using the search window, type in “

-netsh interface tcp show global” and hit “Enter.”
+netsh interface tcp show global“ and press “Enter.”

-- In the window, if “Receive Window Auto-Tuning Level” is disabled, type in “
+- In the window, if “Receive Window Auto-Tuning Level” is disabled, type “

 Minecraft Connection Reset Error Solutions

 Launching Minecraft only to be immediately disconnected from the server is a common issue easily remedied.
 Using a VPN is a quick fix, as is changing your DNS server.
-There’s no concrete answer to resolve this issue, but using one or several of our suggestions, this connection issue should haunt you no more.
+There’s no concrete answer to resolve this issue.
+Regardless, using one or several of the above suggestions, this reset connection error should haunt you no more.

-Have you gotten the java.net.socketexception error while playing Minecraft?
-Did you use any of the methods described in this article to get back to your game?
+Have you gotten the “java.net.socketexception” error while playing Minecraft?
+Did you use any methods described in this article to fix your game connection?
 Let us know in the comments section below.